ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ## Conclusion

-The good part is that sequencing platforms output bam format natively, from what I can tell.
+The good part is that sequencing platforms output uBAM format natively, from what I can tell.
-However, we need software to natively read these bam files.
+However, we need software to natively read these uBAM files.

 Bioinformatics software developers should be looking ahead to future proof their software.
-They need to accept bam natively as input.
+They need to accept uBAM natively as input.
 Although it might seem straightforward, there are several links in the genomic epidemiology chain that need to be updated.